pgupta07/AV-Jantahack-Recommendation-Systems/README.md

 test.csv: Contains the first 10 challenges solved by a new user set (not in train) in the test set.
 We need to predict <br />

 ## Solution:
-We used CPT(Compact Prediction Tree) alogorithm to Predict the Output.<br/>
+We used CPT(Compact Prediction Tree) alogorithm to Train the model and Predict the Output.<br/>
 Best Result-<br/>
       k = 5 and n = 3<br/>
       k is the number of last elements that will be used to find similar sequences and,<br/>